AdobeAtAdobe/kirby_docs/acpdr/api-specification/markdown/narrative/tutorials/creating_a_dataset_tutorial/creating_a_dataset_tutorial.md

-# Tutorial - Creating and Populating a Dataset with a File
+# Tutorial: Creating and Populating a Dataset and ingesting data from a file

 ## 1. Objective

 This document is intended to provide a tutorial on creating and populating a customer dataset using a file.
-The steps required to perform this operation are listed below:
+The steps that will be explained in this tutorial are:

 * Extend an existing XDM schema with custom properties
 * Create a new Dataset using the updated schema
 * Create a Batch for uploading data into the new Dataset